Therocephalia: Classification

-Therocephalia was named by Robert Broom in 1903 as a new order to divide Theriodontia (then essentially containing all known carnivorous Permian and Triassic "mammal-like reptiles") into the "primitive" Permian forms, Therocephalia, and more mammal-like Triassic forms, Cynodontia, (Note: Broom initially retained the name Theriodontia for these "higher types", only separating out the therocephalians at first, but by 1908 he reflected this would cause confusion and reinstated Cynodontia in its place, dropping Theriodontia all together.
+Therocephalia was named in 1903 by Robert Broom, who defined it as a new order subdividing the Theriodontia, a group that at the time included most carnivorous "mammal-like reptiles" known from the Permian and Triassic.
+Broom thus distinguished Permian forms he regarded as "primitive", grouped within Therocephalia, from Triassic forms considered more mammal-like, the Cynodontia, (Note: Broom initially retained the name Theriodontia for these "higher types", only separating out the therocephalians at first, but by 1908 he reflected this would cause confusion and reinstated Cynodontia in its place, dropping Theriodontia all together.
 Theriodontia has since been re-defined cladistically as the clade containing gorgonopsians, therocephalians and cynodonts.) based on the anatomy of their palates and the occipital condyle.
-Broom's Therocephalia was based primarily on Scylacosaurus (effectively the type genus of Therocephalia) and Ictidosuchus, but differs strongly from modern classifications by also including various genera now recognised as gorgonopsians (a group Broom did not recognise as warranting distinction) such as Gorgonops and Aelurosaurus, and even what are now dinocephalians (e.g. Titanosuchus).
+Broom's definition of therocephalians was based primarily on Scylacosaurus (thereby regarded as the type genus of the group) and Ictidosuchus, but it differs significantly from modern classifications.
+It notably included various genera now recognised as gorgonopsians (a group Broom did not recognise as warranting distinction) such as Gorgonops and Aelurosaurus, and even what are now dinocephalians (e.g. Titanosuchus).

 From 1903 to 1907 Broom named and recognised more therocephalian genera, including several genera that are now non-therocephalian, mostly gorgonopsians, and even the anomodont Galechirus.
 The latter's inclusion highlights Broom's view at the time of therocephalians as a 'primitive' order of therapsids and ancestral to the others, with anomodonts suggested to be descended from a therocephalian-like ancestor such as Galechirus.
 Although his classification pre-dates cladistic terminology, Broom effectively conceived Therocephalia to be inherently paraphyletic from the beginning, giving rise to more 'advanced' therapsid groups.
-By 1908 he considered Galechirus and some other non-therocephalians inclusion in the group to be doubtful, including members of Gorgonopsia which he reinstated as a valid group in 1913.
+By 1908 he considered Galechirus and some other non-therocephalians inclusion in the group to be doubtful, including members of Gorgonopsia, which he reinstated as a valid group in 1913.
 Nonetheless, for many decades after there was still confusion from him and other researchers over which genera belonged to which group.
 The group's rank also varied from order, suborder and infraorder depending on authors' preferred therapsid systematics.

 At the same time, the small 'advanced' therocephalians now classified under Baurioidea were often regarded as belonging to their own subgroup of therapsids distinct from therocephalians, the Bauriamorpha.
 Bauriamorphs were classified separately from therocephalians for many decades, though were often inferred to have evolved from therocephalians in parallel with cynodonts, each typically from different therocephalian stock.
-The inclusion of baurioids as deeply nested within Therocephalia was only firmly established in the 1980s, namely by Kemp (1982) and Hopson and Barghusen (1986).
+The inclusion of baurioids as deeply nested within Therocephalia was only firmly established in the 1980s, namely by Kemp (1982) and Hopson & Barghusen (1986).